Jineteada gaucha

-Jineteada gaucha or doma gaucha is a traditional sport in the gaucho culture of the Cono Sur – Argentina, Chile, Paraguay, Uruguay and the Rio Grande do Sul of southern Brazil.
+Jineteada gaucha or doma gaucha is a traditional sport in the gaucho culture of the Cono Sur – Argentina, Uruguay and the Rio Grande do Sul of southern Brazil.
 The objective is for the rider to stay on an untamed horse for a number of seconds.
 The specified time varies from 8 to 14 seconds, depending on the category.
 In Argentina it may be considered a part of the national intangible cultural heritage.
 A law enacted in Uruguay in 2006 established "las destrezas gauchos" as the national sport.

 The event forms part of the programme of the annual Festival Nacional de Doma y Folklore held at Jesús María in the province of Córdoba.
 Under the rules of the competition there, there are three categories: